ericnograles/chain-reaction/README.md

 ## [chain-reaction.common](https://github.com/ericnograles/chain-reaction.common)

+### Overview

 The chain-reaction.common library represents all cross-platform shareable code.
 This includes all Redux components (store, reducers, actions) and also infrastructure items (services) that talk to external resources, such as a Web API.

+### Development Mode
+This library was designed to be independent of any client framework.
+As such, you'll notice that we use [NPM symlinks](https://www.npmjs.com/package/symlink) in the root `install.sh` to point the Web and Mobile projects to the source code.
+This is so that you can develop on the library concurrently with the web and mobile components.

+In practice, a library like this may live in npm (public or private) which you can then `npm install` normally into the web or mobile projects, as any other Node library.

 ## [chain-reaction.api](https://github.com/ericnograles/chain-reaction.api)

+### Overview

 A simple [Sails.js](http://sailsjs.org/) Web API that serves as the backend for the app

 ## [chain-reaction.web](https://github.com/ericnograles/chain-reaction.web)

+### Overview

 A React SPA, packaged with [Webpack](https://webpack.github.io/), that serves as the web front-end

 ## [chain-reaction.mobile](https://github.com/ericnograles/chain-reaction.mobile)

+### Overview
 A React Native project that is the baseline for the iOS and Android versions of the app